wcomplak/PUT_HANDOUTS_REPO/Low-level programming/function_returning_float_value.md

 Let's assume we need a function returning a floating-point value.\
 In MS C/C++ x86 such values are returned always on the *FPU* stack.
-This makes things easier since the value is always 80b *extended*.
+This makes things easier if you use *FPU* to compute since the value is always 80b *extended*.
 * * *
 #### A function adding *float* and *int* returning *float*, computations on the *FPU*
 its prototype would look like: